Paul-Jarschke/HierarchicalBayesianMultinomialLogit/README.md

 # Hierarchical Bayesian Multinomial Logit - Mixture Model Comparison

-A simulation study comparing two Bayesian HBMNL mixture-of-normals implementations:
+A simulation study comparing Bayesian HBMNL mixture-of-normals implementations on identical data:

 - **bayesm** (R) - Gibbs sampler with a random-walk Metropolis step for the choice coefficients (`rhierMnlRwMixture`, Rossi 2006)
 - **Liesel / Goose** (Python) - gradient-based MCMC: NUTS and fixed-step HMC
+- **replication** (Python) - a line-faithful Liesel port of bayesm's hybrid Gibbs + RW-Metropolis sampler (`src/inference/bayesm_gibbs.py`), isolating implementation effects from algorithm effects

+A companion set of **standard (one-component) experiments** fits the no-mixture HBMNL (Rossi §5.4) with NUTS, HMC and bayesm on a separate dataset (`hbmnl_normal_experiments/`).

 The two implementations are run on identical datasets so that differences in posterior recovery and mixing can be attributed to the samplers rather than the